DamonGreenhalgh/MatrixLibrary/README.md

 `getNumColumns()` - returns the columns field.

 ### Methods
-`multRow(int row1, double mult)` - multipies a row by a scaler.
+`guassMult(int row1, double mult)` - multipies a row by a scaler.
-`addRow(int row1, int row2, double mult)` - adds two rows together, can scale seconder operand.
+`guassAdd(int row1, int row2, double mult)` - adds two rows together, can scale seconder operand.
 `transpose()` - returns a new matrix which is the transpose of the orignal matrix.
 `multMat(Matrix m)` - returns a new matrix which is the product of the orginal matrix and the parameter matrix.
 `pow(int power)` - returns a new matrix, which is the original matrix to the power of the parameter.